ShaneeexD/KCD-2-Dice-Calc/README.md

 - Banking threshold rules for early rolls
 - Options to continue after clearing all dice
 - Detailed breakdowns of decisions made during turns

+### Play Book
+Uses Monte Carlo simulation to estimate win probability from any game state:
+- Simulates the rest of the current turn from your exact dice state
+- Continues with alternating turns (player/AI) until someone reaches the game limit
+- Ranks options by probability of winning the game, not just by expected points
+- Accounts for your banking rules, game point limit, and current scores

 ### Strategy Calculator (WIP)
 Will run simulations across different dice combinations to determine the optimal setup and playing strategy.